polymode/polymode/docs/defining-polymodes.md

-Defining polymodes always starts by defining one host chunkmode and at least one inner chunkmode.
+Defining polymodes always starts with defining one host chunkmode and at least one inner chunkmode.

 ## Hosts Modes